fobnail/docs/docs/fobnail-api.md

 ## General considerations

-This document describes API (major) version 1 and all API endpoint addresses are relative to (starting with) `/api/v1`.
-Version will be increased only when backwards-incompatible changes are done.
+This document describes API (major) version 1, and all API endpoint addresses are relative to (starting with) `/api/v1`.
+The version will be increased only when backward-incompatible changes are done.

 ### General request handling rules

-Some APIs create temporary objects that live at most as long as client is connected.
-To check connection status server issues CoAP Ping requests which clients **must** respond to, to avoid losing theirs objects.
+Some APIs create temporary objects that live at most as long as the client is connected.
+To check connection status, the server issues CoAP Ping requests, which clients **must** respond to in order to avoid losing their objects.

-When an object has been created, server responds with **2.01**, `Location-Path` specifies path to the resource (a numeric object ID).
-Object IDs are specific to a client - client cannot access object IDs of other clients. `Location-Path` is a string option whereas object ID is an integer so it must be encoded as a string.
-Object IDs may be passed as part of CBOR payload (as integer) or in URI (as string).
+When an object is created, the server responds with **2.01**, `Location-Path` specifying the resource's path (a numeric object ID).
+Object IDs are specific to a client - a client cannot access object IDs of other clients. `Location-Path` is a string option, whereas object ID is an integer, so it must be encoded as a string.
+Object IDs may be passed as part of the CBOR payload (as an integer) or in URI (as a string).

-If `Content-Format` option is not present Fobnail Token assumes that `Content-Format` is `application/octet-stream`.
+If the `Content-Format` option is not present, Fobnail Token assumes that `Content-Format` is `application/octet-stream`.
 All requests which pass CBOR-encoded data **must** set `Content-Format` option to `application/cbor` for Fobnail Token to interpret the payload as CBOR.
-If unknown or invalid `Content-Format` is given, server responds with **4.00** (Bad Request).
-If passing CBOR-encoded data which is improperly encoded or not valid (e.g. required fields missing) server responds with **4.00**.
-Passing `application/cbor` to an endpoint that expects `application/octet-stream` is invalid and will result in **4.00** response.
+The server responds with **4.00** (Bad Request) if unknown or invalid' Content-Format' is given.
+If passing CBOR-encoded data which is improperly encoded or not valid (e.g., required fields missing) server responds with **4.00**.
+Passing `application/cbor` to an endpoint that expects `application/octet-stream` is invalid and will result in a **4.00** response.

-Client may sent one or more `Accept` options which **must** be handled by the server.
-If the server can not respond in the format requested by `Accept` options it **must** respond with **4.06** (Not Acceptable).
+The client may send one or more `Accept` options which **must** be handled by the server.
+If the server can not respond in the format requested by the `Accept` options, it **must** respond with **4.06** (Not Acceptable).

 [Conditional Request Options](https://datatracker.ietf.org/doc/html/rfc7252#section-5.10.8)
 are **not** supported and will result in **4.02** (Bad Option).
-Payload should contain human-readable message describing what options are not supported.
-See [RFC7252 section 5.4.1](https://datatracker.ietf.org/doc/html/rfc7252#section-5.4.1) for details.
+The payload should contain a human-readable message describing what options are not supported.
+See
+[RFC7252 section 5.4.1](https://datatracker.ietf.org/doc/html/rfc7252#section-5.4.1)
+for details.

-Each response from the Fobnail Token **must** contain `Content-Format` option unless it is an error response with a diagnostic payload.
+Each response from the Fobnail Token **must** contain the `Content-Format` option unless it is an error response with a diagnostic payload.
 See [RFC7252](https://datatracker.ietf.org/doc/html/rfc7252#section-5.5.1) for details.

 ### Error responses

-Fobnail Token may return error codes as defined by CoAP specification.
-An error response **may** contain additional context sent as payload.
+Fobnail Token may return error codes as defined by the CoAP specification.
+An error response **may** contain an additional context sent as a payload.
 All cacheable error responses **must** have `Max-Age` set to 0.

-Error response must not contain `Content-Format` option.
+Error response must not contain the `Content-Format` option.
 Message (if present) must be passed as a raw UTF-8 string.

 ### Fobnail Data format

-Fobnail uses CBOR (with a few exceptions) for transmitting structured data both from Fobnail to Attester and from Attester to Fobnail.
-We use subset of [RFC7049](https://datatracker.ietf.org/doc/html/rfc7049) (no tagging and no extensions).
+Fobnail uses CBOR (with a few exceptions) to transmit structured data from Fobnail to Attester and from Attester to Fobnail.
+We use a subset of [RFC7049](https://datatracker.ietf.org/doc/html/rfc7049) (no tagging and no extensions).